DaveVoyles/XamarinWebAPI/README.md

 ## Starting the Web API project
 1. Step-by-step instructions are included in this web camp lab I taught across the US in the spring of 2015.
 2. Cick on te DEMO.html file, which opens the tutorial.
 It will have you creating an MVC and Web API project.

+You'll need an Azure account to host your project in the cloud and have your application access it.
+You can sign up for BizSpark by [sending me an e-mail](mailto:Dvoyles@microsoft.com), or grabbing a [one month day trial from here.](http://azure.microsoft.com/en-us/pricing/free-trial/)

 3. Once completed, [push your Web API project to Azure](http://www.asp.net/web-api/overview/data/using-web-api-with-entity-framework/part-10).

 ## Using the Web API project
+At any point, you can open the solution I've created view the source so that you can step through that and have a better understanding of how the project works.

 We now have an API that we can hit from any app or website, by navigating to [xamarinwebapi.azurewebsites.net](xamarinwebapi.azurewebsites.net).